 Intelligent Emotions – at Work

 “Hardwired to connect with each other, we do so through emotions.
 Our brains, bodies and minds are inseparable from the emotions that animate them.
 Emotions are at the nexus of thought and action, of self and other, of person and environment.”
-Diana Fosha, Daniel Siegel & Marion Solomon, The Healing Power of Emotions, 2009
+Diana Fosha, Daniel Siegel & Marion Solomon, The Healing Power of Emotions

 Driven by major advances in neuroscience in the mid – to late ‘90’s, the concept of emotional intelligence entered the lexicon of the American workplace.
 Through his ground breaking books on emotional intelligence (and the most requested article to date for the Harvard Business Review) former NYT science writer Daniel Goleman has contributed to a growing understanding about the practical application of emotions in the workplace.
 Since that time there have been dozens of books written exploring the topic.
 Seminars on development of the “competencies” of emotional intelligence (like our own) have been offered in hundreds of companies globally.

 We still see emotions as uncontrollable, unpredictable, sloppy – and even weak.
 This is particularly salient in the workplace.
 There are many reasons for this, too many to explore in this post, but belief in the myth of the separation between business life – and personal life – is behind a great deal of the misunderstanding.
 There is a vast difference between acting out emotionally – and consciously expressing what we feel.
 It takes skill and courage to express what we actually need and want – which is what emotions are conveying.
 Too many people we encounter actually operate from the erroneous belief that emotions are fixed.
 They believe that we are stuck with our limited emotional repertoires.
 No wonder we are turned off – and even hostile to our emotional lives.

 What would you say if we asked you to name the emotions that most optimize your work?